Updated February 2023

 If they don't do that, at some point you just decide to invoice for work done to date (that's part of your standard contract, right?) and at least get paid for the work you put in thus far.

 Compensation's nice, but...

 Just because someone decides to pay you (thanks!) doesn't make the ghosting OK.
-Sure, it takes some of the sting out of the whole sitch, but why not just also tell the truth?
-In my experience, most of the time both parties know things aren't working out.
-It's rare that we get the axe and are completely unsuspecting it was coming.
+Sure, it takes some of the sting out of the whole sitch, but why not tell the truth, too?

 When you don't actually fire your agency or freelancer

 When you low-key fire or just plain neglect a contractor or agency, when you just let things go, there's a ripple effect you might not have considered:

 - We can't get better because we don't know where we needed to improve

 - We keep time available in our work plan in case the project comes back, which means we may not take on other work so we can be available to you